The Mini IVF protocol gives women with low egg reserve a chance to conceive their own biological children.

 Our Mini IVF program is consisted of 2 phases:

-In summary, for most patients undergoing IVF treatment, the standard approach of high stimulation to obtain more eggs can improve their chance to conceive.
-However, in women with extremely low ovarian reserve, a better choice may be to use the gentler stimulation of the Mini IVF protocol in order to accumulate embryos that can later be transferred into a more receptive uterine environment of the frozen cycle.
-For these women, less stimulation can mean more embryos and a better chance of success.
+In summary, for most patients undergoing IVF treatment, the standard approach has been to use high ovarian stimulation to improve chance of pregnancy.
+However, for women with extremely low ovarian reserve, a better option might be to use the gentler stimulation of the Mini IVF protocol to save embryos for future transfer.
+For these women, the challenges are greater but the ultimate outcome might be worth the efforts.